renyxadarox/clop/README.md

-# clop
+# locp
-Consecutive List Of Primes
+List Of Consecutive Primes